Ana Flood, Isabelle Bergman and Lily Anderson

 July 07, 3031

 From afar, I watched my little brother, the light of my life, writhing in agony on a steel medical bed.
 Tears flowed down my rosy cheeks as his cries for our dead mother echoed throughout the empty halls of the hospital.
 Seated alongside Alfie in the doctor's office, we waited patiently for an explanation of my brother's sudden illness.
 I drowned out the constant screams of my brother, choosing to focus on Alfie's soft humming instead.
-Invading the tiny space between our chairs, lie a pair of hands intertwined.
-As my head rested upon his shoulder, a sign displayed above the doctor’s chair grasped my attention.
+My frail hands lied intertwined in Alfie’s gentle grasp between the tiny space of our chairs.
+As my head rested upon his shoulder, a sign displayed above the doctor’s chair attracted my attention.
 Written in scarlett bold letters, Imperium’s Order Saves Lives stood out against the bland walls.

 I imagined that the sign's purpose was to provide a sense of comfort.
 However, it provided me minimal to none.
 Imperium’s agenda that absolute order saved lives was nothing more than a deceiving, hypocritical lie.
 Imperium officials claimed our order was what fueled our survival.
 Everyday life restricted to a certain set of standards controlled the chaos.
 Fulfilling the duties of our designated societal roles maintained the safety.